VivienECE/Lightweight-Kubernetes-cluster-for-IoT-devices/README.md

 `kubectl describe secret <your-dashboard-admin-sa-token>`

-We can now access to the kuvernetes dashboard and different metrics:
+We can now access to the kubernetes dashboard and different metrics:

 ![](images/5.PNG)